The First View

 When I decide which prints to display and in what order, I always consider what the viewer will see first and last, as they scan my booth.

 A Short Timeframe

-As the visitor walks past, typically the first print they’ll see is the one closets to the front on the opposite wall.
+As the visitor walks past, typically the first print they’ll see is the one closest to the front on their approaching opposite wall.